thedancingneutrino/thedancingneutrino.github.io/_poems/January29.md

 Before wandering inland
 Away from this territory I've mapped out so well.

-Looking in the mirror I've become
+Looking in the mirror, I've become
 So familiar with the trenches
 Left from that conquest long ago
 A destiny of drills everything eroding
-Irreparably etched on my stones
+Irreparably etched on my stones.

 Now streets run through the same veins
 Leading to every space once undiscovered.
-In winter even bright lights shine
+In winter even bright lights shine.
 Buildings housing memories
 unknowing of the passing of the hurricane.